Mòcheno language

 Mòcheno is closely related to Bavarian and is variously classified either as a Southern Bavarian variety or a separate language of its own.
-It has also been posited that it may be descended from Lombardic.
+It has also been posited that it may be descended from Lombardic (with influence from nearby dialects).
 Mòcheno speakers reportedly partially understand Bavarian, Cimbrian, or Standard German.
 However, many essential differences in grammar, vocabulary, and pronunciation render it difficult for speakers of Standard German to understand.

 Name

 The name Mòcheni used by bilingual Italian- and Ladin-speaking neighbours to refer to the speakers of the language has been coined from the verb mòchen "to make", often used to build compound predicates in the language.

 Geographic distribution

 According to the census of 2001, the first in which data on native languages were recorded, Mòcheno was spoken by a majority in the following municipalities (numbers of members of the Mòcheno linguistic group): Fierozzo/Florutz/Vlarotz (423 people, 95.92%), Palù/Palai/Palae (184 people, 95.34%), Frassilongo/Gereut/Garait (340 people, 95.24%, including the village of Roveda/Eichleit/Oachlait).
 In other municipalities of Trentino 1,329 persons declared themselves members of the Mòcheno linguistic group, a total of 2,276 in Trentino.
-In the 2011 census, the total number of speakers in the Province decreased to 1,660.
+In the 2011 census, the total number of speakers in the province decreased to 1,660.